-Readers who follow a recipe online spend the most time viewing the ingredients and instructions section of the post.
-Moving an ad inside the recipe box where readers camp out virtually guarantees that it will have high viewability and pay well.
+Readers who follow a recipe/project instruction online spend the most time viewing the ingredients/materials and instructions section of the post.
+Strategically running ads inside this area where readers camp out virtually guarantees the ads will have high viewability and pay well.

 4. Sticky sidebar ad